theramiyer/blog/content/post/2023/operational-lapses-in-indian-railways.md

 Did you know that planes are made in such a way that even if it banks at an angle of 30 degrees, it does it in such a way that the pull on everything within the plane remains parallel to the plane's bottom?
 This is why even when the plane banks and turns, the water in the cup placed on the drop-down tray in front of you doesn't spill out; instead, it stays *horizontal* to the tray.
 Observe this the next time you fly; the plane's turn emulates the earth's gravity using centrifugal force.

+This is not a nice-to-have feature.
+A lot of investment has gone into making it happen.
+Why?
+There must have been some incident somewhere because someone fell down, or something spilled ... who knows?
+The concerned committee recorded it, shared the findings, sent the recommendations.
+The manufacturers like Boeing and Airbus took up the task, and engineered a solution.
+And voila, you have the feature in almost every plane you fly in today.

 Indian Railways has been failing in recording and sharing information.
 This is why similar accidents happen all across the country.
 This is as much a transparency issue, as an integrity issue.
 And it indicates general indifference.
 IR have what they call SIMS (stands for Safety Information Management System), created for "accident reporting, analysis and sharing information".

 The module responsible for reporting of the detailed analysis of accidents to the Chief Safety Officer was *not even implemented* in the software by the time the report came out.
 Why?
-Any logical agency would categorise this as a core capability of such software, but implementation of this functionality is pending at least until 2022.
+Any logical agency would categorise this as a core capability of such software, but implementation of this functionality was pending at least until 2022.
 (The current status is unknown to the public.)

 ### Lack of standards in some areas